-UConn's Program is administered by its Director, Associate Director, and 4 standing committees.
-Decision-making within the program aspires to be inclusive and transparent so that we can benefit from a multiplicity of perspectives.
-Below in Table F1.1. are the names and affiliations of individuals who currently participate on our program's standing committees.
-Community partners experience full membership with rights and responsibilities equivalent to all other committee members.
+Our program also benefits from a committed cadre of community partners who have long-standing connections to UConn and our program's efforts.
+Below in Table F1.1b. are the names and affiliations of community partners who currently are members of our program's standing committees.
+These individuals experience full membership with rights and responsibilities equivalent to all other committee members.

-Table F1.1.
-Community Partners Participating in our Program's Administration.
+Table F1.1b.
+Community Partners Participating on Program Committees.